 Pharmacodynamics

-Nitroglycerin is a peripheral vasodilator with a predominantly venous effect.
-Its action is mainly due to a decrease in myocardial oxygen demand due to a decrease in preload (decrease in blood flow to the right atrium and expansion of peripheral venous vessels) and afterload (decrease in total peripheral vascular resistance).
+Nitroglycerin is a peripheral vasodilator, preferentially affecting the venous vessels.
+Its effect is mainly due to a decrease in myocardial oxygen demand due to a decrease in preload (decreased blood flow to the right atrium and dilation of peripheral venous vessels) and afterload (decreased total peripheral vascular resistance).

-Nitroglycerin is able to release nitric oxide from its molecule, which is a natural endothelial relaxing factor.
+Nitroglycerin is capable of releasing nitric oxide from its molecule, which is a natural endothelial relaxing factor.
 The compound increases the concentration of cyclic guanosine monophosphatase inside the cell, which prevents the penetration of calcium ions into smooth muscle cells and provokes their relaxation.
-Relaxation of the smooth muscles of the vascular wall leads to vasodilation, which reduces the load on the heart and myocardial oxygen demand.
-The expansion of the coronary vessels improves coronary blood flow and its redistribution in areas characterized by reduced blood circulation, which stimulates the transport of oxygen to the myocardium.
+Relaxation of the smooth muscles of the vascular wall leads to vasodilation, which reduces the load on the heart and the myocardium’s need for oxygen.
+Extension coronary vessels helps improve coronary blood flow and its redistribution to areas characterized by reduced blood circulation, which stimulates the transport of oxygen to the myocardium.

-The use of sublingual forms usually allows stopping an angina attack 1.5 minutes after oral administration, and the antianginal effect persists for 30-60 minutes.
+The use of sublingual forms usually allows you to stop an attack of angina within 1.5 minutes after oral administration, and the antianginal effect lasts for 30–60 minutes.

 Pharmacokinetics

-Nitroglycerin is quickly and almost completely absorbed from the surface of the mucous membranes of the oral cavity.
-When taken sublingually, it immediately penetrates into the systemic circulation.
-The bioavailability of the drug is 100%, since the primary hepatic degradation of the substance is excluded.
-The maximum concentration of nitroglycerin in the blood plasma is determined after 4-5 minutes.
-The metabolism of the substance is carried out quite quickly with the participation of nitrate reductase.
+Nitroglycerin is quickly and almost completely absorbed from the surface of the mucous membranes oral cavity.
+When taken sublingually, it immediately penetrates the systemic bloodstream.
+The bioavailability of the drug is 100%, since primary hepatic degradation of the substance is excluded.
+Maximum concentration nitroglycerin in blood plasma is determined after 4-5 minutes.
+The substance is metabolized quite quickly with the participation of nitrate reductase.
 In this case, mono- and dinitrates are formed.
 Only isosorbide-5-mononitrate demonstrates pharmacological activity.
 The final metabolite is glycerol.

-The drug has a very large volume of distribution (1.2–3.3 l/kg).
+The drug has a very large volume of distribution (1.2‒3.3 l/kg).
 The degree of binding to plasma proteins is 60%.
-Nitroglycerin is excreted in the urine as metabolites (less than 1% of the dose is excreted unchanged), the total clearance is 25-30 l / min (with infusion - up to 78 l / min).
+Nitroglycerin is excreted in the urine in the form of metabolites (less than 1% of the dose taken is excreted unchanged), the total clearance is 25–30 l/min (with infusion administration - up to 78 l/min).
 After oral sublingual administration of the drug, the half-life from blood plasma varies from 2.5 to 4.4 minutes (with infusion administration - from 1 to 3 minutes).
-Circulating nitroglycerin binds strongly to erythrocytes and accumulates in the walls of blood vessels.
+Circulating nitroglycerin binds tightly to red blood cells and accumulates in the walls of blood vessels.

 Indications for use